-Dosing in the first cohort of clinical study CRC-403, an open-label, multi-site Phase 1/2 dose-escalation study of bbT369 in relapsed and/or refractory B-NHL after autologous SCT or two or more prior lines of therapy, was completed in 2022.
-There have been no dose-limiting toxicities observed to-date.
-The manufacturing success rate and turnaround time are in line with other autologous CAR Ts despite the additional complexity of the product candidate.
+The IND for CRC-403, an open-label, multi-site Phase 1/2 dose-escalation study of bbT369 in relapsed and/or refractory B-NHL after autologous SCT or two or more prior lines of therapy, was cleared by the FDA in 2021.
 CRC-403 will serve as a potential proof-of-concept assessment of our proprietary gene editing platform, dual-targeting strategies and split co-stimulation signaling technology.
-Multiple clinical trial sites are currently recruiting patients who are either naïve to CD19 CAR T or who have relapsed after CD19 CAR T for the second dose level of the trial.
-The Phase 1 portion will be a dose-escalation study, with the Phase 2 stage allowing continued investigation of these two different patient populations at the recommended dose.
+The first clinical trial site CRC-403 is currently recruiting patients who are either naïve to CD19 CAR T or who have relapsed after CD19 CAR T. The Phase 1 portion will be a dose-escalation study, with the phase 2 stage allowing continued investigation of these two different patient populations at the recommended dose.
 The trial will be conducted at four study sites.